joelmoss/sidekiq-sequence/README.md

 # Sidekiq::Sequence - Sequential Sidekiq jobs.

 Sidekiq is awesome, but it doesn't provide any support for sequential jobs, where a sequence of jobs must be run in a set order.

-Sidekiq::Sequence provides a simple but powerful framework to run a sequence of Sidekiq jobs.
+Sidekiq::Sequence provides a simple yet powerful framework to run a sequence of Sidekiq jobs, where each job runs only when the previous job successfully completes.
+It relies on Sidekiq's retry functionality to handle failed jobs.
+So if a job fails, any subsequent jobs will not run.
+Once the job is retried and is successful, the next job will start.

-Sidekiq::Sequence is currently only intended for use in Rails applications.
+> **NOTE:** Sidekiq::Sequence is currently only intended for use in Rails applications.

 ## Installation